theraot/Theraot/readme.md

 Note 5: The `SpinWait` methods in `ThreadingHelper` provides alternatives to `System.Threading.SpinWait`.

 ---
-**"FAT" Features**

-Some code in this libraries has been developed for past or future features but is not currently used as part of the backports, so they are only provided in "FAT" builds.

-This are some parts worth of mention:

-  - `Theraot.Collections`
-    - `ThreadSafe`
-      - `CircularBucket`: A fixed-size wait-free circular collection.
-      - `WeakHashBucket`: A lock-free hash based dictionary of weak references.
-  - `Theraot.Core`
-    - `ICloneable<T>` & `ICloner<T>` & `CloneHelper`: Generalization of `ICloneable` as generic.
-    - `TraceRoute` & `TraceNode`: A Network Traceroute implementation
-  - `Theraot.Threading`
-    - `CritialDisposible`: A variant of `Disposible` that inherits from `CritialFinalizerObject`.
-[See Note 1]

-Note 1: In theory you shouldn't need the `CriticalDisposable`, if you need it, chances are something else is wrong.

----
 **Needles**

 A needle is concept similar to "handle", "pointer", and "reference".
 A needle is an object that can be used to access a value.